 This is sometimes handwaved with the heroes actually mentioning that they've got insurance that will cover this — and is actually a specific rule featured in the old Comics Code— but it's unclear how any insurance company could do this and still turn a profit.
 Logically, they shouldn't be able to pay for the on-panel destruction unless they are also collecting mammoth premiums from many other superheroes who don't make big claims.
 So whenever Superman punches through a wall, somewhere, a less-violent hero like Oracle sees her premiums go up?
 That money has to come from somewhere!

 This is a popular subject in Deconstruction, where destructive heroes are often portrayed as not much better than the villains they're fighting.
+In less serious works, this trope can be lampshaded with Action Insurance Gag.

 However, many countries do have laws in place that prevent someone from being held liable for damage caused while saving someone's life.
 In the USA they are known as Good Samaritan laws.
 Such laws probably wouldn't apply in some of the more extreme cases of "heroic" destructiveness but is likely an easy enough excuse in situations where the damage caused is minor or where the threat stopped is sufficiently important.
 However, in some cases like bank robberies and other types of theft, stopping the villain always ends up costing more than just writing off what was stolen.